-The Bachelor of Science (B.S.) degree in criminal justice is designed to prepare students to enter law enforcement, corrections, probation, parole, private security, juvenile justice and related careers.
+The Bachelor of Science (B.S.) degree in criminal justice prepares students to enter law enforcement, corrections, probation, parole, private security, juvenile justice and related careers.
 In addition, the B.S. program provides preparation for students who wish to attend graduate school in criminal justice, a related field, or law school.